German militarism: West Germany

 The fear of a resurgence of German militarism was increasingly proven unfounded.
 German rearmament in the West led to a protest movement emerging in the 1960s as a result of the intensification of the Cold War.
-This protest movement evolved into a movement for peace in general by the 1980s, a pperiod in which large-scale armament in both West and East had become the norm.
+This protest movement evolved into a movement for peace in general by the 1980s, a period in which large-scale armament in both West and East had become the norm.
 Despite these protests, the Bundeswehr reached a size of half a million men by the 1980s.

 "Red Prussia" in East Germany

 By the understanding of the Socialist Unity Party (SED), the ruling party of the GDR, the military, the National People's Army, had to radically depart from the former culture of German militarism.
 The military experience of the revolutionary German workers' movement and the anti-fascist struggle against Nazism, but also the cooperation with the other states of the Eastern bloc became a core point of GDR military culture.
-There, the discourse revolved aorund militarism and imperialism as a result of capitalism.
+There, the discourse revolved around militarism and imperialism as a result of capitalism.
 East German social scientists analysed the connections between the military-industrial complex (an alliance between party, military, economy and bureaucracy) from 1871 to 1945 as well as personal continuities within the West Germany.
 The socialist regime shunned any association with German military tradition and marked its own military tradition as a radical break from the past, notwithstanding personal continuities within the ranks of the National People's Army.
 In the Federal Republic, the GDR was accused of continuing collectivist forms of mass culture, a continuity of the totalitarian social structure from Nazi Germany.
 Both sides did, within the framework of the Cold War, use ideologically charged statements to attack each other.
 For example, West German structures rejected the label "militarism" in the 1950s for political reasons in the wake of rearmament.